StarbirdTech/AI-Blueprints/deep-learning/super-resolution-with-fsrcnn/README.md

 5. HR and LR image comparison:
 - Compare the low-resolution and high-resolution images after training.

+### 2 ▪ Run the Notebook

+Run the following notebook `register-model.ipynb`:
+- Log Model to MLflow
+- Fetch the Latest Model Version from MLflow
+- Load the Model and Run Inference

-### 2 ▪ Deploy the Image Super Resolution with FSRCNN Service
+### 3 ▪ Deploy the Image Super Resolution with FSRCNN Service

 - Go to **Deployments > New Service** in AI Studio.
 - Name the service and select the registered model.